 We’ve delivered a number of programmes funded by ESF through the Skills Funding Agency, aimed at removing barriers to education and training.
 Our most recent ESF programme worked with groups in Skipton and Selby, exploring key areas in participants' lives, and identifying individual goals that will help people move forwards towards healthier, happier lives.

 Health Education Programme

 We were funded by Leeds South and East CCG to develop and pilot a health education programme for people with learning disabilities.
 The programme uses a creative and interactive approach to cover topics such as weight management, healthy eating, improving mental health and attending annual health checks.
 The pilot was independently evaluated by academics from the School of Healthcare, University of Leeds.
-Following from the success of the pilot we’re now running the programme in Calderdale, with funding from Calderdale CCG, and in York and Selby with funding from Tees, Esk and Wear Valley Innovation Fund.
+Following from the success of the pilot we ran the programme in Calderdale, with funding from Calderdale CCG, and in York and Selby with funding from Tees, Esk and Wear Valley Innovation Fund.

 Time to Shine

 We're currently working with Health For All on a Time to Shine project, aimed at addressing social isolation amongst older people with a learning disability.
 We're using our research experience to provide support on gathering data using creative approaches.
 Time to Shine is managed by Leeds Older People’s Forum and funded by Big Lottery Fund’s Ageing Better programme to reduce social isolation and loneliness amongst people over 50.

 We've also been funded through a contract with Leeds Community Foundation to deliver a Time to Shine Small Funds project.
 We'll be running weekly sessions for older people with and without learning disabilities on Fridays during term time from 2pm - 4pm at Hillside Enterprise Centre in Beeston - please contact firstname.lastname@example.org / 07850 079624 for more information or to book a place!